 - Marking.
 Doctors can mark drugs that should be added or removed from a treatment process right from the EHR.

 - Group management.
-Physicians can create groups of patients in one practice, manage them, and customize according to their needs.
+Physicians can create groups of patients in one practice, manage them, and customize them according to their needs.

 - Appointment management.
 All appointments with doctors can be managed and scheduled via EHR software.
-Also, it’s possible to set up notifications that’d remind patients about a visit at a specified time.

 - Card scanning.
 Patients can quickly scan their insurance cards via EHR software, and then all the cards are stored in the system.